18. Uncertainty and sensitivity#

 import biosteam as bst

-model = bst.Model(sc.sys, metrics)
+model = bst.Model(system)

-The Model object begins with no parameters:
+The Model object begins with no parameters and no indicators:

 [4]: